openwpm/OpenWPM/docs/Configuration.md

 browser configuration options can be set in `browser_params`.
 The default settings are given in `openwpm/config.py` in class `BrowserParams` and `ManagerParams`

-To load the default configuration parameter just makes instances of `config::ManagerParams` and `config::BrowserPramas`.
+To load the default configuration create instances of `config::ManagerParams` and `config::BrowserParams`.
 For example:

 ```python
 from openwpm.config import BrowserParams, ManagerParams